BhakeSart/HealthOrzo/README.md

 ## About

 HealthOrzo is a User friendly Website made for Health Informatics and Prediction.
 It incorporates 4 Machine Learning Models , Each one Corresponding to a disease.
-The Diseases That the Website predicts and provides information are as Follows:
+The Diseases That the Website predicts and provides information on are as Follows:

 - Diabetes.
 - Heart Ailment.